ssims18/common-settings/README.md

 # Common-Settings
-A misc. collection of settings for various programs.
+Settings for vim and tmux.

 #### Setup:
 Download and link config files.